Vietnam.vn - Nền tảng quảng bá Việt Nam

 "This heinous act, targeting a health and life-giving facility, is an unacceptable attack on the very foundation of our society," the government statement said.

-The National University Hospital of Haiti is the country's largest public health facility, but it has been closed since the beginning of the year due to gang attacks, especially after the overthrow of former Prime Minister Ariel Henry.
+The National University Hospital of Haiti is the country's largest public health facility, but it has been closed since the beginning of this year due to gang attacks, especially after the overthrow of former Prime Minister Ariel Henry.

 Gang attacks have sparked severe rioting, looting and destruction of many medical facilities and pharmacies in the capital Port-au-Prince, leaving the national health system in a state of crisis.